Anomandarist/Shadowrun-UK/AdventureLog/AdelphiTranshumanSystems.md

 	- Pallets, boxes, forklift trucks
 	- Ramp leading down
 	- 3 people
-	- At the bottom there is a door- Card reader
+	- At the bottom there is a door - Card reader
 - Key card acquired!

 Run Accounts: